sushilsridhar/cs-fundamentals/cn/README.md

 <ins>Protocol</ins> is a set of rules that governs the transmission between two computers

+<ins>Internet</ins>
+> Internet is the hardware part - it is a collection of computer networks connected through either copper wires, fiber-optic cables or wireless connections

+<ins>Applications built on top of Internet</ins>
+> World Wide Web, Electronic Email, Telnet, File Transfer(FTP)

+> Internet is the infrastructure, WWW and others are services build on top of the infrastructure

+<ins>World Wide Web</ins>
+> World Wide Web can be termed as the software part – it is a collection of web pages connected through hyperlinks and URLs

+> interconnected system of public webpages accessible through the Internet

+> HTML, HTTP, URI are the fundamental technologies of WWW

+The working of the world wide web is based on the client-server model, A web server is a software and hardware that uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web

 # OSI model
 Open Systems Interconnection
 > OSI model is a reference model/tool to actually model or trace the actual flow of how data transfers in networks